 - toiletries, tooth brush, paste, shampoo (preferably biodegradable)

 - beach towel (some of our trips include beach towels)

-- ear plugs for noisier harbors and eye blinds for daytime siestas
+- ear plugs for noisier harbours and eye blinds for daytime siestas

-- specialty foods - for medical or health reasons (i.e. herbal tea, sweeteners, gluten free products etc)
+- speciality foods - for medical or health reasons (i.e. herbal tea, sweeteners, gluten free products etc)